Artificial insemination is considered a low-complexity technique, so its main advantage is that it is a simple and minimally invasive procedure.

 Disadvantages of artificial insemination

-Even with all the advantages mentioned above, the simplicity of the AI procedure implies certain requirements on the couple and influences the success rates.
+Even with all the advantages mentioned above, the simplicity of the AI procedure implies certain requirements for the couple and influences the success rates.
 In addition, AI may have certain risks.

 AI is not an appropriate technique for all women or couples attending a fertility clinic.
 The specialist will be the one to assess and explain to the couple which assisted reproduction treatment may be the most appropriate in their case.